RMerl/asuswrt-merlin/README-merlin.txt

    - CHANGED: JFFS2 partition is now enabled by default, to be in sync with Asus, who are starting to make use of this partition.
+   - CHANGED: The Local IP in an IPv6 firewall rule can now be left empty.
    - FIXED: Under certain conditions, the OpenVPN server page would report an initializing state when it was already running.